fcbsd/icky/README.md

 icky
 ====

-Re-write of http://uni.xkcd.com/ to give it an OpenBSD flavour.
+Overhaul (re-write?) of http://uni.xkcd.com/ to give it an OpenBSD flavour.